Key events: quarter to 31 December 2025

 These positives were offset by sharp declines in Information Technology (-8.1%) and Health Care (-7.0%), which acted as a drag on broader market performance.
 Consumer Discretionary shares also weakened, falling 2.7%, as expectations for further interest rate relief faded.

 On a quarterly basis, Australian shares declined -0.9%, with technology stocks particularly weak.
 In contrast, the Materials sector stood out as a key contributor to returns, rising 13.0% over the quarter.
+Understanding how sector rotation affects your portfolio is part of the work our financial planning advisers do with clients each quarter.

-Economic Conditions in Australia
+Economic conditions in Australia

 Australian economic data throughout the quarter was mixed.
 Consumer spending showed signs of improvement, while employment conditions softened, with weaker jobs growth reported in November.
 The unemployment rate remained broadly stable around 4.3%, indicating continued resilience in the labour market.